Grays Harbor Youth Works

 Grays Harbor Youth Works (GHYW) is a nonprofit corporation governed by 12 board of directors; organized and operated exclusively for charitable purposes.
 It is operating specifically for the purpose of providing 15-19-year-old high school students with a small $200 scholarship a mentor at the business host’s site; and if they so choose half or full credit.
 These internships offer the student with 20% job shadowing and 80% hands-on experience up to six months in the business and nonprofit sectors.
 GHYW Jesuit Volunteer Corp/AmeriCorps, who is the Program Coordinator, recruits, orientates, places, monitors and evaluates the success of the student and its program.

-As of 2017, the program has grown from 13 to 120 students served from six school districts and 45% increase in the number of participating businesses, nonprofits, and public-sector organizations.
+As of 2018, the program has grown from 13 to 124 students served from six school districts and 45% increase in the number of participating businesses, nonprofits, and public-sector organizations.
 A new summer program was included that focused on Special Education students.
-The 2017 program now includes Elma and Oakville School Districts who join the growing number of districts participating as partners with Grays Harbor Youth Works.
+As of 2018, there are nine high schools participating as partners with Grays Harbor Youth Works.
 There are two new high schools joining GHYW: Oakville and Ocosta.

 There are 13 school districts in Grays Harbor County.
 The goal is to serve all with high schools by 2020.
 The objectives are to (1) increase the number of students’ entry into higher learning; (2) teach soft skills critical for gaining and maintaining employment; and (3) maintain the grade point average of 2.0 – 4.0.
 The program is using both qualitative and quantitative methodology to measure the success of the program.
 A rubric tool is used to ascertain the growth in soft skills, exit interviews with student and guidance counselor identifies higher learning pursuits; and G.P.A. obtain from school records measure the student’s ability to maintain at least a 2.0 or better.
 The unexpected successes were 30% of the students being offered summer jobs and 20% of the juniors asked to repeat the program in their senior year.